ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

    or
    `indexedDB <https://atmospherejs.com/frozeman/persistent-minimongo2>`__

-Do i need to host my Ðapp on a server?
+Do I need to host my dapp on a server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No, using
 `meteor-build-client <https://github.com/frozeman/meteor-build-client>`__
-you can get all the static assets of you Ðapp to run without any server,
+you can get all the static assets of you dapp to run without any server,
 though if you use a router like
 `iron- <https://atmospherejs.com/iron/router>`__ or
 `flow-router <https://atmospherejs.com/meteorhacks/flow-router>`__, you